htdavis/ca-apm-fieldpack-epa-rabbitmq/ca-apm-fieldpack-epa-rabbitmq/README.md

 	introscope.epagent.stateless.QUEUES.command=perl <epa_home>/epaplugins/rabbitmq/RabbitMQ_Queues.pl --host=HOST_OR_IP_ADDR --port=12345 --user=USERNAME --pswd=PASSWORD
 	introscope.epagent.stateless.QUEUES.delayInSeconds=900

-Follow these instructions to deploy the plugins to APMIA without an ACC bundle:
+## APMIA instructions (without ACC bundle)

-Create a subfolder called _RabbitMQMonitor_ and copy in the contents of _post-10.5_ to &lt;apmia_home&gt;/extensions.
+* Create a subdirectory called _RabbitMQMonitor_ and copy in the contents of _post-10.5_ to &lt;apmia_home&gt;/extensions.
-Edit &lt;apmia_home&gt;/extensions/Extensions.profile
+* Edit &lt;apmia_home&gt;/extensions/Extensions.profile
-* Add your extension folder name to the list in property
+* Add your extension directory name to the list in property

     introscope.agent.extensions.bundles.boot.load

+* Edit bundle.properties and update the RMQ host, port, username, and password

+## APMIA instructions (with ACC bundle)
+* Export the bundle using the Bundle URL in ACC.
+* Copy the GZIP to &lt;apmia_home&gt;/extensions/deploy.

+_N.B._: No changes are necessary to Extensions.profile since the edits were done in ACC.

 In either setups, ensure Perl and Python are listed in your system path!
+Restart the agent to complete the installation.

 # Usage Instructions
 Follow the instructions to download a copy of the Management Commandline Tool, [rabbitmqadmin.py](https://www.rabbitmq.com/management-cli.html).
 Place the file in the directory where your plugins are located.

-Start the EPAgent using the provided control script in &lt;epa_home&gt;/bin.

 ## How to create an ACC bundle for Infrastructure Agent (APMIA)
-The files located in the 'post-10.5' folder are already preconfigured for creating a bundle.
+* The files located in the 'post-10.5' folder are already preconfigured for creating a bundle.
 Place a copy of your CLI file in the _data_ folder.
 Delete 'readme.txt' in this folder.
-Obtain a copy of 'PrintMetric.pm' from your EPAgent archive and place in the 'lib/perl/Wily'.
+* Obtain a copy of 'PrintMetric.pm' from your EPAgent archive and place in the 'lib/perl/Wily'.
 Delete 'readme.txt' in this folder.
-Update 'description.md' and 'bundle.json' in the _metadata_ folder.
+* Update 'description.md' and 'bundle.json' in the _metadata_ folder.
-Create a ZIP file of the 'post-10.5' contents, ensuring you don't include the parent folder.
+* Create a ZIP file of the 'post-10.5' contents, ensuring you don't include the parent folder.
-Upload the ZIP file to your ACC instance.
+* Upload the ZIP file to your ACC instance.
-Once you have selected the bundle to add to your agent package, modify the bundle properties so that you're providing the host, port, username, and password to your RabbitMQ instance(s).
+* Once you have selected the bundle to add to your agent package, modify the bundle properties so that you're providing the host, port, username, and password to your RabbitMQ instance(s).

 ## How to debug and troubleshoot the field pack
 Update the root logger in IntroscopeEPAgent.properties/IntroscopeAgent.profile from INFO to DEBUG, then save.
 No need to restart the JVM.